 Impairment ratings are usually determined during a Functional Capacity Evaluation (FCE).
 This rating is often used by the insurance company to determine monetary awards (i.e. settlement offers).
 However, under Louisiana law, an impairment rating is not used to determine Supplemental Earnings Benefits, Temporary Total Disability benefits or Permanent Total Disability benefits.
 Rather, this impairment rating percentage is used to determine a monetary award under LA R.S.
 23:1221 for Permanent Partial Disability (PPD) benefits, which concerns cases of amputation or loss of use of parts of an injured employee’s body.

-Workers’ compensation insurers use teams of adjusters, investigators, analysts, attorneys, nurses and other medical and financial experts to limit the cost of each claim.
-The more serious the injury, the more senior and experienced the team assigned to your case.
-Seeking help from an experienced work injury attorney in Louisiana can help prevent injured workers and their families from negotiating each step of the process at a significant disadvantage.
+Workers’ compensation insurers employ teams of adjusters, investigators, and medical and financial experts to minimize the cost of each claim.
+The more severe the injury, the more senior and experienced the team assigned to your case.
+Severe injuries, like spinal injuries, often require expert legal help to ensure that settlements reflect the true cost of the injury.

 Insurers make settlement offers to limit costs and eliminate administrative expenses associated with ongoing claims and litigation.
 Generally there are two types of settlement offers: